Updated: 6 days ago

 The times my inner activist would wake up, I'd go on rants in the office against having a specific time and place dictated to me by someone else.
 This is ludicrous.
 Don't you want better results for your company?
 Higher performance from your team?
 Happier staff and better employee retention?
 Then let me start later.

-The funny thing is, I've always been a high-performer and I guarantee most people reading this (including former employers) will be shocked to discover this other side to me.
+The funny thing is, I've always been a high-performer and most people would be shocked to discover this other side to me.

-Now I'm running my own business, I'm of course in more control of how and when I work, but I'm so happy to see an increase in flexible working whether you're self-employed or not.
+Now I'm running my own business, I'm in more control of how and when I work, but I'm so happy to see an increase in flexible working whether you're self-employed or not.
 I do have to be careful about getting into the groove (music, laptop, creative juices flowing... ) because I will blink and suddenly it's 5am).
-If I really, really, really need to get a good night's sleep, I'll resort to melatonin as a last resort.
-This is the ONLY thing that works, but I'm hyper-aware of the risks of messing around with pill and sleep that I will just suck it up the next day and grit my teeth through a 36-hour awake run.
+If I really, really need to get a good night's sleep, I'll resort to melatonin as a last resort.
+(This is the ONLY thing that works, but I'm hyper-aware of the risks of messing around with pill and sleep that I will just suck it up the next day and grit my teeth through a 36-hour awake run).

-The hilarious recommendations to take magnesium, spritz my pillow in lavender, take a bath and read a book, get into a good routine, don't look at your phone before bed... are about as useful as a leaky bucket.
+The well-intended recommendations to take magnesium, spritz my pillow in lavender, take a bath and read a book, get into a good routine, don't look at your phone before bed... are about as useful to me as a leaky bucket.